parkerburchett/multicallcache.py/readme.md

 }
 ```

-To test the package run the following command:
+To test the package, make sure `pytest` is installed in your `venv`, then run the following command:

 ```
 python -m pytest